Google Flights now predicts delays and shows how bad ‘basic economy’ fares really are

 To do so, Google Flights will combine historical data with machine learning smarts to tell you when a delay may occur.
 Google said that it only flags potential delays when it’s around 80 percent confident in its predictions.

 Google Flights launched in 2011, shortly after the company acquired Cambridge-based flight data startup ITA Software for $700 million.
-Google Flights has helped travelers decide when to buy tickets by estimating when prices are likely to rise, similar to startups such as Hopper, so this latest update is complementary to that.
+Google Flights has helped travelers decide when to buy tickets by estimating when prices are likely to rise, similar to startups such as Hopper, and this latest update is an extension of those smarts.

 However, delay predictions seem to be more a proclamation of “look how clever we are” than something that’s actually useful.
 Nobody should base their travel decisions on a predicted delay, so really it’s not clear what purpose this feature serves beyond perhaps setting your expectations and saving you from a nasty surprise.